ukncsc/lme/docs/upgrading.md

 ## Upgrade Paths
 Below you can find the upgrade paths that are currently supported and what steps are required for these upgrades.
 Note that major version upgrades tend to include significant changes, and so will require manual intervention and will not be automatically applied, even if auto-updates are enabled.

-### Upgrade From v0.3
-#### Index Mapping

-When LME was first launched, the index mapping (for Winlogbeat) that was used was predictable.
-This meant that we did not need to provide the index map, as it was automatically generated when the first bits of data was ingested via Logstash.
-The map links data fields to data types, so we can search and perform functions on them properly.
-For example, 'event.provider' is a text field etc.

-As the project has grown, and as Elastic has enhanced the components that we use, it has become necessary to provide this map.

-Additionally, as part of this release we have migrated the GeoIP enrichment feature from Logstash to the Elastic pipeline, and are now making use of a configuration file to store version specific information.

 Applying these changes is automated for any new installations.
 But, if you have an existing installation, you need to conduct some extra steps. **Before performing any of these steps it is advised to take a backup of the current installation using the method described [here](/docs/backups.md).**

+### Upgrade From v0.4
+With the release of LME v0.5 there is a need to move to a more sustainable long-term shard configuration within Elasticsearch, which will be suitable for storing larger volumes of data for the longer timeframes that LME is increasingly being used for.
+In order to facilitate this LME is moving from a daily time-based index methodology to an alias based methodology, managed by Index Lifecycle Management (ILM).

+Additionally, this release brings LME in-line with current Elastic standards to prepare for a future update to Elastic 8.0.
+As a result of this, several changes have been made that deprecate or otherwise impact existing LME features, specifically the ability to ingest Syslog data in to the winlogbeat index.
+This has been removed, and additional configuration is now required if you want to ingest data beyond the default gathered by Winlogbeat.
+For further information on this change visit [here](/docs/other-logging.md).

 Ensure you have the latest version of LME from the GitHub repository by using the following command: